 The Pirates did not add any World Series trophies in the past three decades, but they did win three consecutive National League eastern division titles from 1990-92.

 Then came 20 consecutive years of losing -- the record for the longest string of losing seasons in the history of North American professional sports.
-But the losing streak ended late this summer as the Pirates chased their first World Series title since 1979.
+But the losing streak ended late this summer as the Pirates chased their first World Series title since 1979.region

 Ray Fittipaldo: email@example.com and Twitter @rayfitt1.
 First Published October 6, 2013 4:00 AM